-Note that the above bounds are in the RAM model.
+The above bounds are in the RAM model.
 Previous work did not consider any other models, for example external memory models like the I/O model~\cite{IOmodel} and the cache oblivious model~\cite{COmodel}.
-Typically when talking about algorithms for external memory models, one might (sometimes incorrectly) think of algorithms that have to deal with large amounts of data.
-So any practical improvement that comes from an algorithm that scales to external memory compared to an equivalent that does not, can only be noticed if the inputs are large.
+Typically when hearing about algorithms for external memory models, one might (sometimes incorrectly) think of only algorithms that have to deal with large amounts of data.
+Hence, any practical improvement that comes from an algorithm that scales to external memory compared to an equivalent that does not, can only be noticed if the inputs are large.
 However, this is not necessarily the case for cache oblivious algorithms.
-A cache oblivious algorithm, if built and implemented correctly, can take advantage of the L1, L2 and L3 caches that exist in the vast majority of computers these days and give a significant performance boost even for small inputs.
+A cache oblivious algorithm, if built and implemented correctly, can take advantage of the L1, L2, and L3 caches that exist in the vast majority of computers and give a significant performance improvement even for small~inputs.

-A trivial modification of the algorithm in~\cite{DaysAlgorithm}, can give a cache oblivious algorithm for computing the Robinson-Foulds distance that achieves the sorting bound by requiring $\mathrm{O}(\frac{n}{B}\log_{\frac{M}{B}} \frac{n}{M})$ I/Os.
+A trivial modification of the algorithm in~\cite{DaysAlgorithm}, can give a cache oblivious algorithm for computing the Robinson-Foulds distance that achieves the sorting bound, by requiring~$\mathrm{O}(\frac{n}{B}\log_{\frac{M}{B}} \frac{n}{M})$ I/Os instead of $\mathrm{O}(n)$ I/Os for the standard implementation.
 For the triplet and quartet distance measures, no such trivial modifications exist.

-In this paper we focus on the triplet distance computation and present the first non trivial algorithms for computing the triplet distance between two rooted trees, that for the first time for this problem, also scale to external memory.
+In this paper we focus on the triplet distance computation and present the first non-trivial algorithms for computing the triplet distance between two rooted trees, that for the first time for this problem, also scale to external~memory.

 \subparagraph*{Problem Definition.}